DanMG20/DanMG20/README.md

 I've always had a deep curiosity about how things work—that's what led me to study engineering.
 But in my free time, I discovered a new passion: programming.
 I started coding as a hobby, writing simple scripts, and eventually began building my own projects in Python — from small automation tools to data analysis and visualizations.

-* **I'm genuinely interested in everything related to tech, software development, machine learning, and building practical solutions that connect the physical world with the digital one.
+* **I'm genuinely interested in everything related to machine learning , and videogames development**
-**
 - 🌱 I’m currently learning ...
   - Python
   - SQL